Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Paid Family and Medical Leave (PFML): Fourteen states and Washington, D.C., have passed paid family leave laws as of Jan.
 1, 2024, including California, Colorado, Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Oregon, Rhode Island, and Washington state.

 State programs vary, so employers with employees in multiple states might need to accommodate different eligibility requirements, benefits, length of leaves, and even implementation dates in some cases.
-Employers also will need to understand how individual, generally through payroll taxes paid by employees.
+Employers will need to know what is expected to remain compliant, as well as understand that these programs are funded through payroll taxes paid by employees.
 In some cases, employer-paid payroll taxes also will help fund the programs.

 E-Verify: This web-based system allows employers to verify that newly hired employees are eligible to work in the U.S. by matching the information provided on the completed Form I-9 with the information the Social Security Administration and Department of Homeland Security have on record about the employees.